wanjinchang/deep_headpose_tf/README.md

 ### Prerequisites

 1. You need a CUDA-compatible GPU to train the model.
-2. You should first download [300W-LP](http://www.cbsr.ia.ac.cn/users/xiangyuzhu/projects/3DDFA/main.htm) for face detection.
+2. You should first download [300W-LP](http://www.cbsr.ia.ac.cn/users/xiangyuzhu/projects/3DDFA/main.htm) for head pose estimation.

 ### Dependencies